Cray-HPE/community/.github/ISSUE_TEMPLATE/enhancement-proposal.md

 ---
 name: Enhancement Proposal
-about: Propose an architectural enhancement
+about: Propose an architectural enhancement to CSM
 title: ''
 labels: 'enhancement'
 assignees: ''